How can I qualify for the Habitat program and the opportunity purchase my own home?

 Be willing to partner with Habitat by fulfilling a minimum of 250 sweat-equity hours per adult household member on the construction of your (or another)

 Habitat house.
-You must also be willing to attend the required budget and home ownership and maintenance classes.
+You must also be willing to attend the required budgeting, home ownership and maintenance classes.

 If you would like more information about applying for a Habitat for Humanity home please contact us.